liamtoney/saul/README.md

 ## Using

+Be sure that the environment you've installed SAUL into is activated.
 Here's a simple usage example that highlights SAUL's object-oriented interface:
 ```python
 from saul import PSD, Stream